Pollution Prevention & Nature Preservation

 The trees at Bayfront Park are vital to our ecosystem – they clean our air, shade us from heat and provide habitat and food for wildlife!
 Our staff and vendors have been asked to be extra mindful of trees and vegetation… you should be too!
 Never scrape, carve or climb trees and never trample or pull vegetation.
 A variety of birds, mammals, reptiles and insects call Bayfront Park home too.
 Leave them be.
 Never approach or harass wildlife.

-Learning about nature present in Bayfront Park and Biscayne Bay
+Understanding the nature present in Bayfront Park and Biscayne Bay

 Protecting Biscayne Bay from stormwater pollution